Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What does this tool actually check?

 It checks whether prompt-injection and excessive-agency risks are being governed with real boundaries, approval thresholds, shutdown controls, evidence trails, and named ownership.
-It is a governance screen, not a model benchmark.
+It is a governance assessment, not a model benchmark.

 Who should use this screen?